gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The AS is not necessarily expected to release Access Tokens for any other purpose than accessing join resources on registered Group Managers.
 However, the AS may be configured also to release Access Tokens for accessing resources at members of multicast groups.

-The following steps are performed for joining an OSCORE multicast group, by leveraging one of the available profiles of ACE, such as the CoAP-DTLS profile {{I-D.ietf-ace-dtls-authorize}}, the OSCOAP profile {{I-D.seitz-ace-oscoap-profile}}, or the IPsec profile {{I-D.aragon-ace-ipsec-profile}}.
+The following steps are performed for joining an OSCORE multicast group, by leveraging one of the available profiles of ACE, such as the CoAP-DTLS profile {{I-D.ietf-ace-dtls-authorize}}, the OSCORE profile {{I-D.seitz-ace-oscoap-profile}}, or the IPsec profile {{I-D.aragon-ace-ipsec-profile}}.

 1. The joining node retrieves an Access Token from the AS to access a join resource on the Group Manager (see {{sec-joining-node-to-AS}}).
 The response from the AS enables the joining node to start a secure channel with the Group Manager, if not already established.
 The joining node can also contact the AS for updating a previously released Access Token, in order to access further groups under the same Group Manager (see {{sec-updating-authorization-information}}).